Date: Thursday, 26 September

 Location: Room 0029, Energy Academy Europe (Nijenborgh 6)

-We are proud to announce the kick-off of our Energy Academy programme for the new academic year, with the lecture “Energy Transition: A Global Introduction”.
-Are you considering to put some “energy” into your studies?
-Or are you already following energy education and curious about a global overview of the energy sector?
-Join this Energy Lecture!
+We are proud to announce the kick-off of our Energy Academy programme for the new academic year with the lecture “Energy Transition: A Global Introduction”.

 While the energy transition is gaining momentum, it must happen faster.
 Around two-thirds of global greenhouse gas emissions stem from energy production and use.
 To meet climate goals, progress in the power sector needs to accelerate further, while the decarbonisation of transport and heating must pick up steam.